mm-zacharydavison/git-ai/README.md

 ## Goals of `git-ai` project

 🤖 **Track AI code in a Multi-Agent** world.
-Because developers get to choose their tools, engineering teams need a **vendor agnostic** way to track AI impact and keep track of the AI code in their repos.
+Because developers get to choose their tools, engineering teams need a **vendor agnostic** way to track AI impact in their repos.

 🎯 **Accurate attribution** from Laptop → Pull Request → Merged.
-Claude Code, Cursor and Copilot do not count correctly because they can not see what happens to code after it's generated.
+Claude Code, Cursor and Copilot cannot track code after generation—Git AI follows it through the entire workflow.

 🔄 **Support real-world git workflows** by making sure AI-Authorship annotations survive a `merge --squash`, `rebase`, `reset`, `cherry-pick` etc.

-🔗 **Maintain link between prompts and code** - there is a lot of valuable context and requirments in your team's prompts -- don't throw them away.
+🔗 **Maintain link between prompts and code** - there is valuable context and requirements in team prompts—preserve them alongside code.

 🚀 **Git-native + Fast** - `git-ai` is built on git plumbing commands.
-Unnoticiable impact even in xxl repos (<100ms). **we test in [Chromium](https://github.com/chromium/chromium)**
+Negligible impact even in large repos (<100ms).
+Tested in [Chromium](https://github.com/chromium/chromium).

 ## Agent Support